 Nkwinti went to court urgently just before the report was due to be publicly released, because he said he had never responded to the allegations against him.
 Mkhwebane had given him 18 days to respond, but two requests for extensions went unanswered — until the day the report was signed off, when the requests were refused.

 Pretoria high court Judge Cassim Sardiwalla did not give reasons for his order.
 But in court Nkwinti’s counsel, Ernst van Graan SC, argued that by only giving Nkwinti 18 days — after investigating for over two years — Mkhwebane had effectively denied the minister an opportunity to respond.
 He said Mkhwebane was unable to answer how a little more time would prejudice the process.

 Nkwinti must now launch a full review application of the report, within a month.
 If he does not, the interdict will lapse.

 The case took a twist when it emerged in court papers that the person who implemented the Bekendvlei acquisition — then deputy director-general of the land department Vusi Mahlangu — is now the chief executive officer at the office of the public protector.
 The papers said he helped the case against Nkwinti, telling the Public Protector that he acted on “ministerial instruction” and so had “prioritised” the deal.

 Mkhwebane’s office said there was no conflict of interest on her part in relying on Mahlangu’s evidence.

-Segalwe said: “The public protector had to be thorough in her investigation.
+Segalwe, its spokesperson, said: “The public protector had to be thorough in her investigation.
 This had to encompass her consideration of the evidence that Mr Mahlangu shared with the investigator long before his employment.”